benwainwright/hass-lego/api/hass-lego.api.md

 ...infer Rest extends readonly Block<unknown, unknown>[] ] ?
 InputType<First> extends I ? readonly [First, ...ValidInputOutputSequence<OutputType<First>, O, Rest>] : never : never;

+// @public
+export const when: <TO = void, EO = void, PO = void, I = void>(config: {
+    assertion: Assertion<I, PO>;
+    then: Block<PO, TO>;
+    else: Block<PO, EO>;
+}) => IfThenElseCondition<TO, EO, PO, I>;

 // Warnings were encountered during analysis:
 //
 // src/building-blocks/automation.ts:33:7 - (ae-forgotten-export) The symbol "BlockRetainType" needs to be exported by the entry point index.d.ts
+// src/building-blocks/condition.ts:117:3 - (ae-incompatible-release-tags) The symbol "assertion" is marked as @public, but its signature references "Assertion" which is marked as @alpha
+// src/building-blocks/condition.ts:118:3 - (ae-incompatible-release-tags) The symbol "then" is marked as @public, but its signature references "Block" which is marked as @alpha
+// src/building-blocks/condition.ts:119:3 - (ae-incompatible-release-tags) The symbol "else" is marked as @public, but its signature references "Block" which is marked as @alpha

 // (No @packageDocumentation comment for this package)